Germany: Thousands march as AfD election campaign begins – DW – 01/25/2025

 Tens of thousands protest over right-wing extremism

-The event was met with protests in Halle while tens of thousands of others took part in demonstrations against right-wing extremism in several cities.
+Weidel's event was met with protests in Halle as well, while tens of thousands of others took part in demonstrations against right-wing extremism in several cities.

 Cologne police estimated the number of participants on Saturday afternoon at "significantly more than 20,000 people."